 Local school districts are required by law to provide free and appropriate public education to children with disabilities age 3 to 21.
 An appropriate education may be accompanied by related services such as speech therapy, occupational and physical therapy, psychological counseling, and medical diagnostic services necessary to the child’s education.

-If a child requires therapies that are not provided through the school, some funding is available through Medicaid or the Family Support Services program (FSS).
-FSS covers such services as respite care, adaptive equipment, home modifications, developmental toys, and some therapies.
-Contact your Path Coordinator for help in applying for this funding.
+If a child requires therapies that are not provided through the school, some funding is available through Medicaid or the Family Needs Assistance program (FNA).
+FNA covers such services as respite care, adaptive equipment, home modifications, developmental toys, and some therapies.
+Contact your SSA for help in applying for this funding.

 The links below are for informational purposes, are not all-inclusive, and do not indicate endorsement by Developmental Disabilities of Clark County.